 You’d be surprised how many uses can be found for duct tape.
 It’s not just a hunting supply; it can be used to fix gear, make emergency repairs on clothes and tents, repair broken eyeglasses or knives, the list goes on!
 Always keep one in your hunting pack as an all-purpose tool of last resort.

 Duct tape is also good for hunting because you can use it to mark your spot if you need to leave the woods with someone else, but no matter what kind of outdoorsman you are, the tape will come in handy at some point.

 In addition, when hunting deer or other big game animals that require tracking (or hunting), duct tape is very useful for marking blood trails that would otherwise get washed away or otherwise disappear.

 Here is a list of uses of duct tape:

 - blood trails

 That’s it!
 You now have everything you need to go hunting.
 Remember, always be mindful of your surroundings and make sure to stay safe when out in the wilderness.
 A vehicle can up your game a lot, while camouflaging, binoculars, and duct tape are essentials that you may not have known about.
+Don’t forget to dress for the weather including a warm coat.
 Happy Hunting!